- About Us

 - For Professionals

-Since 1977, we have been collecting material that supports the mission of the Simon Wiesenthal Center and the Museum of Tolerance, with primary emphasis on the Holocaust, genocide, antisemitism, and Jewish communities around the world.
-Since the opening of the Museum of Tolerance in 1993, we have expanded to include tolerance, racism, multiculturalism, civil rights, and human rights.
+Our collections support the mission of the Simon Wiesenthal Center and the Museum of Tolerance, with primary emphasis on the Holocaust, genocide, antisemitism, and Jewish communities around the world, as well as tolerance, racism, civil rights, and human rights.

-The Archives is a repository for primary source material, including over 13,000 photographs, thousands of documents, diaries, letters, artifacts and memorabilia, artwork, and rare books.
-Some of our archival items are on display in the Museum.
-You can also view some of our holding online using our Digital Archives.
+The Archives is a repository for primary source material, including over 14,000 photographs, thousands of documents, diaries, correspondence, artifacts and memorabilia, and artwork.

 The Reference Library

 The Reference Library has material for all ages and educational levels, in many languages.
-In addition to books and periodicals, we also hold many other formats, including videos (VHS and DVD), audiocassettes and CDs, educational kits, visual materials (posters, slides, etc.), and microfilm.
+In addition to books and periodicals, we also hold many other formats, including videorecordings, audiorecordings, educational kits, visual materials (posters, slides, etc.), and microfilm.

-• Model library of Juvenile and Young Adult literature on themes supporting the mission of the Museum
+• A model library of Juvenile and Young Adult literature on themes supporting the mission of the Museum

 • Genealogy resources